Dilru1/SteadyDiffuseEmission/README.md

 ### Script List (located at `WORKDIR`):
-1. **NXSA-Results-1646402050141.txt** : A target observation table for a region of interest (Sgr B) as obtained from the XMM Science Archive.
+1. **NXSA-Results-1646402050141.txt** : The target observation table for a region of interest (Sgr B) as obtained from the XMM Science Archive.

-2. **ssl_download.sh** (New script, 2024): Download and extract ODF of all the observations from the XMM Science Archive to the specified location on the IPAG cluster.
+2. **ssl_download.sh** (New script, 2024): Download and extract ODF of all the observations from the XMM Science Archive to the specified location on the IPAG cluster as:

 ```bash
 export DATAPATH=/user/home/dehiwald/workdir/galactic_center/data